|

 The "ram effect" is when non-cycling ewes are stimulated

-to ovulate by the sudden introduction of a ram or "teaser."
+to ovulate by the sudden introduction of an intact male or "teaser" (vasectomized) ram.

 Rams produce a chemical substance called a pheromone, the smell